DavidTchanturia/MyHomeParser/README.md

 # Myhome.ge parser
-## Using beautiful soup, a task for Sweeft-making science
+## Using beautiful soup, a task for Making Science - Sweeft

 This is a pipeline design that parses $${\color{green}myhome.ge}$$, Georgian real estate website.
 The program parses information about selling properties in Tbilisi.
 The info that you will be getting:
 - seller name